AdobeDocs/experience-platform.en/help/tags/extensions/server/tiktok/overview.md

 Create a new [rule](../../../ui/managing-resources/rules.md) in your event forwarding property.
 Under **[!UICONTROL Actions]**, add a new action and set the extension to **[!UICONTROL TikTok Web Events API Extension]**.
 To send Edge Network events to [!DNL TikTok], set the **[!UICONTROL Action Type]** to **[!UICONTROL Send TikTok Web Events API Event].**

+![The [!UICONTROL Send TikTok Web Events API Event] action type being selected for a [!DNL TikTok] rule in the Data Collection UI.](../../../images/extensions/server/tiktok/select-action.png)

-After selection, additional controls appear to further configure the event.
-Select **[!UICONTROL Keep Changes]** to save the rule.
+After selection, additional controls appear to further configure the event, as outlined below.
+Once complete, select **[!UICONTROL Keep Changes]** to save the rule.

 **[!UICONTROL Web Events and Parameters]**